Mastaba of Kagemni

 From mastaba of Kagemni

-Kagemni answered the rules of both the Third (2649-2575 B.C.E.) and 4th (2575-2465 B.C.E.)
+Kagemni followed the rules of both the Third (2649-2575 B.C.E.) and 4th (2575-2465 B.C.E.)
 Dynasties of Egypt.
 He acted as the mayor of the capital of Memphis for Huni (2599-2575 B.C.E.) and as a vizier for Sneferu (2575-2551 B.C.E.).
 Kagemni, nonetheless, is famous for his Teachings, written for him by a scriber named Kaires, a clarifying text referred with special attitudes of service and dedication on the part of high-ranking officials.
 Kagemnis tomb at Saqqara, near the pyramid of Teti was L-shaped and represented dancers, acrobats, hunting, scribblers, and agricultural settings in pretty reliefs.
 There were pits included in the tomb for tone boats as well.

 Mastaba belongs to an official who was appointed as a chief of justness, the highest governmental post in old Egypt, in the reign of the king Teti the 1st king of the sixth dynasty.